QMENTA/qmenta-sdk-example/README.md

 > The first build may take several minutes since it will need to generate the image layer containing the software installation.

+Alternatively, take a look at the `standalone.Dockerfile` to see how to install the SDK in an image based on Ubuntu.

 ## Test the tool locally

 Optionally, the `test_tool.py` script can be used to locally launch your tool image if you specify the input files and the required values for you settings (see `mock_settings_values.json`):